 Original Research Article

-Sesamum productivity and economics as affected by Cluster Front Line Demonstrations in farmers fields of West Godavari district
+Sesamum productivity and economics as affected by Cluster Front Line Demonstrations in farmers’ fields of West Godavari district

-ABSTRACT: The Cluster Frontline Demonstrations (CFLD) programme was taken up in Krishi Vigyan Kendra, Undi operational area during Rabi, 2024-25 with integrated crop management practices in Sesamum at Siddhantam lanka village in farmers fields of West Godavari in 10 ha area.
-The higher number of capsules/plant (88) and number of seeds/capsule (74) were registered with CFLD plot when compared to farmers practice.
-The higher seed yield i.e., 15.00 q/ha was realized with CFLD demonstrated plot, which was 48.14 % more compared to farmers practice with 10.12 q/ha Rabi, 2024-25.
+ABSTRACT: The Cluster Frontline Demonstrations (CFLD) programme was taken up in Krishi Vigyan Kendra, Undi operational area, during Rabi, 2024-25, with integrated crop management practices in Sesamum at Siddhantam lanka village in farmers’ fields of West Godavari in 10-ha area.
+The higher number of capsules/plant (88) and number of seeds/capsule (74) were registered with the CFLD plot when compared to farmers’ practice.
+The higher seed yield, i.e., 15.00 q/ha, was realized with the CFLD demonstrated plot, which was 48.14 % more compared to farmers’ practice with 10.12 q/ha Rabi, 2024-25.
 The Gross returns and net returns of Rs.
-180000, 107500/- per ha and B:C ratio of 2.48 were also higher with demonstration plot compared to farmers practice plot (Rs.
+180000, 107500/- per ha, and B:C ratio of 2.48 were also higher with the demonstration plot compared to farmers’ practice plot (Rs.
 121500, 43375 per ha and 1.55).
 Yield enhancement and higher net returns were observed with improved varieties and production technology.
-Thus the study resulted to convincing the farming community for adopting recommended package of practices with improved variety YLM 66 in sesamum which in turn enhanced the yield and returns.
+Thus, the study resulted in convincing the farming community to adopt the recommended package of practices with improved variety YLM 66 in sesamum, which in turn enhanced the yield and returns.

 Key words: CFLD, Sesamum, Extension gap, Technology index, Yield

-INTRODUCTION:
+INTRODUCTION

-Sesame is considered as the "Queen of Oilseed Crops" because of its high oil quality and the fact that it contains high oil content (44-57%), also a rich source of nutrients such as proteins (18–25%) and carbohydrates (13.5%) [8].
+Sesame is considered the "Queen of Oilseed Crops" because of its high oil quality and the fact that it contains high oil content (44-57%), also a rich source of nutrients such as proteins (18–25%) and carbohydrates (13.5%) [8].
 Baking, confectionery manufacturing, and other culinary businesses use it as well [10].
-It also contains important source of Vitamin E, calcium, potassium, phosphorus, iron, magnesium and zinc [3].
+It also contains an important source of Vitamin E, calcium, potassium, phosphorus, iron, magnesium, and zinc [3].

 Sesame oil is used as medicine in Ayurveda and is also used in many recipes.
-Sesame inhibits nematodes in the soil during crop rotation and distributes beneficial residue throughout the entire soil profile, improving tillage and top soil qualities [13].
+Sesame inhibits nematodes in the soil during crop rotation and distributes beneficial residue throughout the entire soil profile, improving tillage and topsoil qualities [13].

 Globally, sesamum grown in an area of 11.74 million hectares with a production of 6.01 million tonnes and productivity of 512 kg/ha [5].
 India is the largest producer of sesame in the world.
 It India sesame-grown in an area of about 1531000 hectares with a total production of 847000 tonnes and productivity of 553 kg/ha.
-In Andhra Pradesh it is grown in an a rea of 31140 ha with a production of 11700 t and and productivity of 376 kg/ha.
+In Andhra Pradesh it is grown in an a rea of 31140 ha with a production of 11700 t and productivity of 376 kg/ha.

 The nation's per capita edible oil consumption has skyrocketed to 19.7 kg annually.
-Because domestic output has been far surpassed by this spike in demand, there is a large reliance on imports to meet industrial and home demands..
+Because domestic output has been far surpassed by this spike in demand, there is a large reliance on imports to meet industrial and home demands.
 India imported 16.5 million tonnes (MT) of edible oils in 2022–2023, with domestic production only meeting 40–45% of the nation's needs.
 This condition poses a significant obstacle to the nation's objective of becoming edible oil self-sufficient.
 In order to increase oilseed production and guarantee nutritional security in the nation, it is imperative that local resources be utilized.